 - Salt (to your taste)

-How do you make them?
+How do you make Polish potatoes?

-Why should you make these herb potatoes?
+Why should you make these Polish potatoes?

 These potatoes are a staple in my family.
 The legacy my grandmother left behind is so visible in our food and in our family gatherings.
 Since being married, they have also become a staple in our family.
 We have them every Canadian and American Thanksgiving, as well as Christmas.
 I am sure they will become a staple for your family, too.

-Looking for something similar?
+Looking for other recipes?

 Herb Potatoes